20598 - FINANCE WITH BIG DATA

 |Continuous assessment||Partial exams||General exam|

-- Individual project assignments (40% of the final grade) which aim to test students’ ability to apply the concepts from class in practice.
+- Individual assignments (4x 10% of the final grade: one individual presentation, one group project proposal, plus two takehome assignments) to test students’ ability to apply the concepts from class in practice.

-All relevant teaching materials are made available via BBoard.
+All relevant teaching materials are made available on the course page.